aln0071/TelegramMonitor/README.md

 ## How can you use this program

-1) Go to https://my.telegram.org/auth?to=apps to register a new telegram desktop application
+1) Go to https://my.telegram.org/auth?to=apps to register a new Telegram desktop application
 2) After registration, you will get an API ID and API hash.
 Copy these values and set it to the api_id and api_hash variables in the program.
 3) Get the group's joining link (a string) or channel id (a number) and set it to variable channel_id in the program.
 4) Change the substring from 'go' to whatever you want by changing the substring variable.
 The program will beep when a message having the specified substring appears.